 What is the major cause of this variation?

-Some collars of the same type, applied in the same way, showed variations in holding power.
+Some collars of the same type, applied similarly, showed variations in holding power.
 One of the major contributors to this variation is what we call stick-slip.

 asndsa